adnguyen/Hahn_lab_protocols/Readme.md

-# how to work on github and adding protocols
+# How to work on github and adding protocols

 1. open github and click on Hahn lab protocols, press sync to update the project from the internet to your local computer
 2. right click on Hahn lab protocols and click on "Open in finder" or "open in explorer"